Amenities & General Information

 The list below includes general information and amenities to assist you with your participation at the OAH Conference on American History.

-The OAH does not require proof of vaccination at this time but asks that all attendees, speakers, exhibitors, and suppliers be fully vaccinated against COVID before attending the OAH Conference on American History.
-The OAH and hotel will follow all local and state health mandates and guidelines to reduce the spread and expect that all attending do the same.
-In addition, you may be asked to wear a mask or socially distance.
+The OAH does not ask for proof of vaccination to register or attend the conference.
+The OAH asks that all attendees, speakers, exhibitors, and suppliers comply with all local and state health mandates and guidelines to reduce the spread of COVID and expect that all attending do the same.
 If you exhibit symptoms of COVID we respectfully ask that you do not attend the conference.
-The use of the hotel is not exclusive to the OAH.
-Attendees who do not follow the health and safety directives will be asked to leave the conference space without refund.
+Conference attendees who do not follow the health and safety directives will be asked to leave the conference space without refund.

-All-gender restrooms will be available at the Sheraton Boston Hotel.
-Exact location TBD.
+All-gender restrooms will be available at the Westin Bonaeventure Hotel.

 Visit the OAH Registration Desk or the OAH Booth in the Exhibit Hall to pick up an application for a Professional Development Certificate.
 Completed forms can be returned to the Registration Desk or emailed to firstname.lastname@example.org.
 Certificates will be mailed within 30 days of the conference

 Want more in-depth information?
 The 2022 OAH Conference App lists complete session abstracts and speaker information!
 By creating a profile, you can build a personal daily schedule and utilize the messaging system that allows everyone registered to communicate.
 The OAH App is a great way to plan, network, and stay informed.
-Download the Crowd Compass Directory from your app store in late March and search for the 2022 OAH Conference on American History App.
-All registered attendees will receive an email in mid-March with quick login information.
+Information to download the app is forthcoming.

 OAH CODE OF CONDUCT STATEMENT